andruxnet/rcapp/README.md

 # rcapp

-social app build for Recurse Center
+Mobile social app built for Recurse Center in react native

 Users can:
 1) View trending topics from community